tejassheth/fresh-project/README.md

 #  Gradle WEB Project

 ## Introduction
-I created this project to learn git
+I created this project to learn git.
+This is a simple gradle project for showing how to use Git Github together.
+Updating for emergency fix after stashing.
 ## Purpose
 Learn git
 Adding a line for rebasing example.